50 Fashion Secrets Personal Stylists Won’t Tell You for Free

 “I wish people knew how important accessories are in style.
-Jeans and a tee-shirt are just that until you add all the fun stuff that punctuates personal style.” —Carlton Jones, a designer and celebrity stylist
+Jeans and a T-shirt are just that until you add all the fun stuff that punctuates personal style.” —Carlton Jones, a designer and celebrity stylist

-Copy someone else’s style
+It’s OK to copy someone else’s style

 Ask for help already

-“Don’t be afraid to consult friends or even better a professional when you need fashion help.
-You wouldn’t hesitate to ask for help with algebra or geometry and your closet really is no different than a math problem.
+“Don’t be afraid to consult friends or, even better, a professional when you need fashion help.
+You wouldn’t hesitate to ask for help with algebra or geometry, and your closet really is no different than a math problem.
 Professionals can identify variables, constants, and exponents that can help clarify and define your style.” —Jones

 Try this: A variety of stylist-assisted online shopping services exist now, with sites like StitchFix employing professional stylists for adults.
-Before you sign up, check out everything you need to know about clothing subscription services.
+Before you sign up, find out everything you need to know about clothing subscription services.

-Trends are suggestions and not rules
+Trends are suggestions, not rules

 “Don’t go out and purchase all the latest trends if they are not flattering or don’t go with your personal style.
 Your style is about taking what is out there and combining it in unique ways that express who you are.
 It is not about being a clone and looking like everyone else.
-So don’t take the rules too seriously.” —Diane Pollack, a personal style curator and wardrobe consultant in NYC
+So don’t take the rules too seriously.” —Diane Pollack, a personal style curator and wardrobe consultant in New York City

 A good tailor is even better than a good stylist